tsackton/taelgar/People/PCs/Mawar Confederacy/Nerissa.md

 ---
-tags: [pc, person, pc/unsorted]
+tags:
-displayDefaults: {startStatus: born, startPrefix: b., endPrefix: d., endStatus: died}
+  - pc
+  - person
+  - pc/mawar
+displayDefaults:
+  startStatus: born
+  startPrefix: b.
+  endPrefix: d.
+  endStatus: died
-campaignInfo: []
+campaignInfo:
 name: Nerissa
 born:
 species: human
 ancestry:
 gender: female
 player: Kate Sackton
-affiliations: [!!null '', !!null '', !!null '', !!null '', !!null '', !!null '', !!null '']
+affiliations:
 ---

 An older woman, not Mawar but from the north, who retired to Hamri after a long adventuring career to listen and learn the songs of the ocean.